 What happens to children when they move into Eva’s House?
 Do they have to change schools?

 For children’s safety Eva’s House is well hedged and fenced to ensure privacy.
-There is a huge back yard where children can run around and play without fear.
+There is a backyard where children can run around and play without fear.

 Many children whose mothers have been abused have themselves suffered from the violence of their fathers.
 In this case, children who move into Eva’s House may have to change schools to remain safe from the abuser.
 Eva’s House has been well supported by the local School District to help keep the children safe.
 Their files are often restricted, and their new address kept confidential.
 This way, the abusive father will not be able to harm the children or their mother.